tobiasmoe/passec/README.md

 * If you choose to add registry_values then you need to make sure that you're adding the "PwnedPasswordDLL" if you're using the local version, or "PwnedPasswordDLL-API" if you're using the API version.
 * This module only works on Windows

-## Development

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.

-## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You can also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.